Edwar Ramírez: New York Yankees: 2007–2009

 He began the 2007 season with the Yankees' Class AA affiliate, the Trenton Thunder of the Eastern League.
 In nine relief appearances, he had a record of 3–0 and one save, allowing only one run in 16 2/3 innings, for an ERA of 0.54.
 He compiled 33 strikeouts and eight walks.
-He was promoted to the Scranton/Wilkes-Barre Yankees of the Class AAA International League, where he pitched 26 2/3 innings of relief in 15 games, allowing only two runs over that span, an 0.67 ERA.
-He recorded 47 strikeouts and walked nine batters in that time.
+He was promoted to the Scranton/Wilkes-Barre Yankees of the Class AAA International League, where he pitched 26 2/3 innings of relief in 15 games, allowing only two runs over that span while striking out 47 strikeouts and walking nine.

-Ramírez was called up to the Yankees, his first promotion to MLB, on July 1, 2007.
-In his MLB debut, on July 3, 2007 against the Minnesota Twins, Ramírez pitched the ninth inning for the Yankees and struck out all three batters he faced, including reigning American League Most Valuable Player Justin Morneau, in an 8–0 win for the Yankees.
+Ramírez was called up to the Yankees, his first promotion to MLB, on 1 July 2007.
+He made his MLB debut on 3 July against the Minnesota Twins, pitching the ninth inning.
+He struck out all three batters he faced, including reigning American League Most Valuable Player Justin Morneau, in an 8–0 win for the Yankees.
 The last Yankee to strike out the side in his MLB debut was Stan Bahnsen during the 1966 season.
 The only other rookies to strike out the side in their debut inning are Tyler Robertson, Jordan De Jong, Todd Wellemeyer, Jeremy Fikac, Braden Looper, Angelo LiPetri, and Paul Giel.

 Ramírez remained with the club for nearly three weeks.
-However, Yankees' manager Joe Torre used Ramírez sparingly, despite the belief in the Yankees' front office that Ramírez could be an effective strikeout reliever.
-At the time of his debut, the Yankees bullpen ranked 25th in MLB in strikeouts.
-Torre had a reputation as preferring veteran relief pitchers, but the organization needed to wait until the trading deadline to obtain a veteran pitcher from another club.
-Ramírez was a member of the Yankees for a July series against the Angels at Angel Stadium, finally stepping onto the field as an active Yankees player.
-On July 6, against the Angels, he gave up one run on two hits in 1 1/3 innings; as the pitcher of record, he was awarded his first career win in the 14–9 Yankees victory.
-Molina, now serving as the Yankees' backup catcher, admitted that he didn't remember Ramírez from their shared years in the Angels' organization.
+However, Yankees' manager Joe Torre had a reputation for preferring veteran relief pitchers and used Ramírez sparingly.
+On 6 July, against the Angels, he gave up one run on two hits in 1 1/3 innings; as the pitcher of record, he was awarded his first career win in the 14–9 Yankees victory.